glaforge/glaforge.github.io/content/posts/2023/03/08/some-custom-vscode-settings.md

 * `editor.formatOnPaste` — to automatically format the code that you pase, without having to manually reident it
 * `editor.guides.bracketPairs` — for drawing a little vertical line that highlights the current scope of the block my cursor is in
 * `files.trimTrailingWhitespace` — I like to trim the trailing whitespace at the end of a line automatically (to avoid some dummy commit because of a remaining space, for instance)
+* `editor.mouseWheelZoom` — to allow mousewheel zoom in and out to increase / decrease font size